kannans89/ElmRepo/15_ErrorHandling/15_ErrorHandling.md

   ```

-import the module in elm repl and execute as following
+Step 2: Import the module in elm repl and execute as given below-

 ```elm
  E:\ElmWorks\ErroApp> elm repl